 One of the features in QBO when you are generating an HST report, asks if you are using accrual or cash basis, choose the correct option and file your HST right.

 We had a client that had a huge cash flow problem, it was a great company, they were growing very fast and needed cash for their projects.
 They owed a lot of money to CRA because they were filing their HST wrong.
 No one in management had even looked at the HST numbers and asked do we even have this money?
 I guess they were happy that they were successful and had great sales numbers but didn’t know the concept.
 When the president and his CFO an accountant asked me how they can improve their cash flow, I looked at their HST numbers and forms and said well, you are filing this wrong.
-They all looked at each other and said what is “Cash Basis?”
-I explained it, they were still puzzled and kind of had to think about for a few hours to realized.
+So we went through accounts receivable, identified the uncollectible sales and adjust the numbers and HST accordingly.

 At the beginning I said another HST misunderstanding.
 The other one is Quick Vs Regular method, What?!!!!!! 😊

 An update to this scenario.

 There was a comment from Nate (Thanks Nate) that my suggestion was wrong.
 I called CRA at 1 800 959 8287 and present them with a hypothetical situation.

 You charge a client $1M dollars to build something.